 While attending Amherst College and attaining her BA majoring in Psychology and Philosophy, she played 4 years of soccer, competing in the NCAA national championships before a series of knee surgeries that put her athletics on hold.

 Since returning to running in 2007, Laura has competed in local road races and 5 marathons, while raising over $10,000 for Dana Farber and the Leukemia and Lymphoma Society.
 Like Coach Allison, Laura has crossed over into the world of triathlon and has competed in numerous races ranging from Sprint to Iron Man Distances.

 When not running, Laura is employed as a Licensed Clinical Social Worker specializing in trauma work with children and families.
-She also carries certifications in Spinning and Yoga instruction and is a Level 1 USATF Licensed Coach.
+She also carries certifications in Spinning and Yoga instruction.

 When her daughter Emma left for college in the fall of 2011, Sydney decided that she wanted to keep working with young children in track & field training.
+This will be the 7th year of the indoor practice program which started with one coach, Allison, and only 40 kids.
+The program now serves over 150 children and employs 5 coaches.
 Sydney has coached cross country at the high school level and now coaches middle school cross country at Amherst Regional Middle School.
-Sydney is a certified USATF Level 1 coach (July 2012) and also has track and field technical coaching from Track & Field Academy (September 2012) through the U.S.Track & Field and Cross Country Coaches Association.
-This past season Sydney successfully coached an 8th grade boy who finished 4th in the championship race and two 7th grade girls (13th an 24th) who finished under 12 minutes in the 7th grade race at the MA Middle School XC Invitational.
-Her favorite distance is 10k and is still working to improve her race times.
+Sydney is a certified USATF Level 1 & 2 coach (July 2012, July 2014) and also has track and field technical coaching/specialty jumps from Track & Field Academy (September 2012, July 2013) through the U.S.Track & Field and Cross Country Coaches Association.
+Her favorite distance is 15k and half marathon and is still working to improve her race times.
 Sydney also enjoys skiing, hiking and biking.
 Sydney is a self-employed seamstress and works out of her studio in Easthampton making interior design products.